-Selected Topics in Political Science 9 hours lab
+Selected Topics in Political Science

 Topics in political science not covered by regular catalog offerings.
 Course content and unit credit to be determined in relation to community/student needs and/or available staff.
 May be offered as a seminar, lecture, or lecture/laboratory class.